expressjs/express/docs/express.md

      });

-  In addition to canonicalized MIME types you may
-  ## also use extnames mapped to these types
+  In addition to canonicalized MIME types you may also use extnames mapped to these types:

      res.format({
        text: function(){